barakdiker123/ArielAgenda/meeting2/README.md

 # Ways to get money

-## use ariel for find pipe damage
+-   Use ariel for find pipe damage

-## use ariel for biological survey
+-   Use ariel for biological survey

 # For buying Priorities Prefer israel

+# Progress Report

+For each team and each person define a goal

+# For Ariel A missions <code>[/]</code>

+-   [ ] Update git
+-   [ ] Return Pelican